Abortion Pill Reversal Study Published in Peer-Review Journal

 In 2009, a pro-life obstetrician gynecologist in California, Dr. George Delgado, received a call about a woman who had taken the first of two abortion pills, desperately wished she could undo her initial decision, and was looking for help.
 He knew that mifepristone, the first pill, blocks the progesterone needed to sustain the pregnancy, so he suspected that simply prescribing progesterone may counteract the mifepristone.
 He was right, and the woman’s baby was saved!
 Since that time, many more babies have been saved by what is now known as the “abortion pill reversal” process (here is the story of a woman who had a successful pill reversal).

 Click here to learn more about how the chemical abortion (the abortion pill) works.

 Peer Reviewed Study

 On April 4, 2018, a new study about the use of progesterone to reverse mifepristone was published in the peer-reviewed medical journal Issues in Law and Medicine.
 The study found a 68% success rate with no birth defects.

 Why It Matters

 Planned Parenthood and the abortion industry have criticized the abortion pill reversal as junk science.
-In 2017, Pro-Life Utah worked with legislators to introduce bill HB 141, which requires that abortion providers to mention the possibility that a woman could choose to not complete their abortion if they changed their mind midway through a medical abortion.
+In 2017, Pro-Life Utah worked with legislators to introduce bill HB 141, which requires that abortion providers mention the possibility that a woman could choose to not complete her abortion if she changed her mind midway through a medical abortion.